airswap/airswap-about/technology/protocols.md

 For information on finding counter-parties, see [Discovery](discovery.md).

-# RFQ
+# RFQ-ERC20

-[AirSwap Request-for-Quote (RFQ)](./glossary.md#request-for-quote-rfq) is an automated request-response protocol used by market makers running web servers from which clients request orders via HTTP or WebSocket.
+AirSwap [RFQ](./glossary.md#request-for-quote-rfq)-ERC20 is a client-server protocol used by market makers running servers from which clients request ERC20 orders via HTTP or WebSocket.

 ## `initialize`